sashakoshka/arctica/README.md

 * As a background
 * As a terminal background
 * As a shadow
-* Rarely, to break up darker Snow Storm colors
+* To break up darker Snow Storm colors

 #### Dark themes
 * Do not use this color in dark themes